Figuring out how to end a cover letter is harder than it looks.

 1. Experienced professional in a leadership role

-“With over ten years of experience leading high-performing marketing teams, I’m excited about the opportunity to bring my strategic insight and collaborative approach to [Company Name].
+“With over ten years of experience leading top marketing teams, I’m eager to bring my strategic insight and teamwork to [Company Name].
 I’d welcome the chance to contribute to your continued growth.”

 2. Career changer moving into a new field